FusionAuth/fusionauth-quickstart-javascript-react-web/README.md

-# Quickstart: React app with FusionAuth
+# Quickstart: React With FusionAuth

 This repository contains an React app that works with a locally running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.